sidwellr/schotter/schotter4.md

 }
 ```

-We need to add these to the Stone::new() function as well to give them initial values.
+We need to add these to the Stone::new() function as well to set their initial values.
 The update() function will reset the new fields to random values whenever cycles reaches 0, so we start it at 0 and let update() worry about randomizing the others.

 ```
 impl Stone {